 Provide a detailed description of the proposed changes.
 For each course, include prefixes, course numbers, names, and credit hours.
 Indicate if any new courses are being included in the program change proposal and their approval status.

-Including any changes to credit hours and identification of all other academic units impacted by the change
+Including any changes to credit hours and identification of all other academic units impacted by the change.

+If a new track or concentration within an existing approved program is being requested, is there a desire for a new program code?

-Provide a comparison table
+Provide a comparison table including all current program requirements alongside the proposed changes.